 - Buy it from Insight for £176

-The PIN-protected drive can be set to self-destruct if tampered with, the data is encrypted (256-bit AES) and there are multiple forms of protection to ensure the bad guys don't get in no matter how persistent.
-When you consider all that extra security, the prices aren't too frightening, either.
+If someone tries to tamper with your iStorage drive, you can configure it to self-desturct.
+What's more, the data is encrypted by the 256-bit AES protocol, with multiple forms of protection in place to ensure the bad guys don't get in no matter how persistent.
+When you consider all that extra security, the prices won't scare you away either.

 Read our full review: iStorage diskAshur DT